amitrajakalidindi/CLIchattool/README.md

 </details>

 ## Socket Programming
 Socket Programming is a way of connecting two nodes on a network to communicate with each other.
-Here Datagram Sockets are used, that enable communication using TCP protocol.
+Here Stream Sockets are used, that enable communication using TCP protocol.
 This picture gives a brief idea of Socket Programming using TCP.
 <details>
   <summary>TCPSockets</summary>